 Documentation

 To be eligible to compete in any motorsport you need to be a member of a Motorsport Australia affiliated car club.
 Membership of Wollongong Sporting Car Club is available to anyone interested in motorsport.
-Membership is $60 ($30 for juniors) at time of writing (Feb 2020) and is valid for a calendar year.
+Membership is $60 ($30 for juniors) at time of writing (2024) and is valid for a calendar year.
 Memberships paid from October will be valid for the following year.

 You will also need a Motorsport Australia level 2 speed licence, commonly known as an L2S.
 There are no driving tests or medical examinations required for an L2S.
 You need to download the form from the Motorsport Australia website.
 Fill out the form with your personal details and medical declaration, then send off to Motorsport Australia along with a passport style photo and the appropriate fee.
 The L2S is not an indication of a persons ability to drive at speed.
 You should apply for your Motorsport Australia licence at least 4 weeks prior to your first event.